2024, West Cork Chamber Music Festival, Musicians on their way to Whiddy Island, Co Cork

 Safety & Accessibility

-The ferry is licensed by the Department of the Marine and fully insured.
-While the island’s terrain is natural and includes uneven paths, the main loop is suitable for most walkers.
-Wheelchair users should contact the ferry operator in advance to discuss boarding assistance and the availability of a wheelchair‑friendly path from the pontoon to the Bank House.
+The ferry is fully licensed and insured by the Department of the Marine.
+The island’s terrain is natural and includes uneven paths, but the primary walking loop is manageable for most visitors.
+Wheelchair users should contact the ferry operator in advance to arrange boarding assistance and confirm the condition of the accessible route from the pontoon to the Bank House.

 Best Time to Visit